ColinBrosseau/spectrAVR/Readme.md

 On falling edge on PD2 (Arduino Digital #2) we toggle pin PB5 (Arduino Digital #13, with led).
 This is NOT debounced.

 Define pin PB3 as output for Direction of the spectrometer.
 Set it to low (increase wavelength).
+-> It allows to control the spectrometer with the external controler (from company) with out the need of an additional switch (like before)!

 At present state, works on an Arduino NG (Atmega8 @ 16 MHz).
 The impultions pin is PB4 (Arduino pin 12).